On this Day, in 1794: Tadeusz Kościuszko led an uprising against the Partition of Poland - Kafkadesk

 Fighting to preserve Poland’s independence, an association of nobles known as the Bar Confederation rebelled against Russia and the Polish liege before being brought under control in 1772.
 This led to the First Partition of Poland, which saw the Commonwealth lose about 30% of its territory and half of its population to the Russian Empire, the Kingdom of Prussia and the Habsburg Monarchy.

-The May Constitution and the Targowica Confederation
+The May Constitution

 Still the largest state on the continent, the Commonwealth found itself in an increasingly perilous situation.
 By 1790, it was forced into an alliance with its enemy, Prussia, which gave the federation false hope that it might have at last found an ally that would shield it while the Great Four-Year Sejm enacted a series of political and economic reforms aimed at strengthening the country.

-These reforms led to the May Constitution of 1791, often described as Europe’s first modern written national constitution, and the world’s second, after the United States’, which established a constitutional monarchy, strengthened the bourgeoisie and abolished many of the nobility’s privileges as well as many of the old laws of serfdom.
+The resulting Constitution of May 1791, often described as Europe’s first modern written national constitution, and the world’s second, after the United States’, established a constitutional monarchy, strengthened the bourgeoisie and abolished many of the nobility’s privileges as well as many of the old laws of serfdom.

-But, once again angered by what was seen as radical republican Jacobin-style reforms, Catherine the Great, invited by the pro-Russian alliance of Polish nobles who wished to restore the privileges they had lost under the May Constitution, known as the Targowica Confederation, invaded Poland in 1792, triggering the so-called War in Defence of the Constitution.
+But, once again angered by what was seen as radical republican Jacobin-style reforms, Catherine the Great, invited by the Targowica Confederation, an alliance of pro-Russian Polish nobles who wished to restore the privileges they had lost under the May Constitution, invaded Poland in 1792, triggering the so-called War in Defence of the Constitution.

 The Second Partition of Poland

 Abandoned by their Prussian allies, the Polish pro-Constitution forces, commanded by Prince Józef Poniatowski and a veteran of the American Revolutionary War, Tadeusz Kościuszko, were badly outnumbered.
-And despite Polish victories at the battles of Zieleńce and of Dubienka, the Russian Army kept advancing, forcing the Polish army to continue its retreat towards the Vistula.
+And despite Polish victories at the battles of Zieleńce and of Dubienka, the Russian army kept advancing, forcing the Polish forces to retreat towards the Vistula.

 With the outcome of the war still undecided and despite the fact that Poniatowski and Kościuszko had reasonable chances of defending the Vistula river line, Stanisław August, giving in to the Russian Empress’ demand, signed a ceasefire and joined the Targowica Confederation.